TCP3060 : Food: Space and Polity

 This module has three main aims.

-First, it aims to explore the geographies of food, particularly the ways in which food and its governance has become an expression of different social, economic and environmental values.
-Together these inform assorted social and political actions both at global, city and community scales and in turn act to shape everyday spaces and lives.
+First, it aims to explore the geographies of food, particularly the ways in which food and its governance has become an expression of different social, economic and environmental values and systems.
+Together these inform assorted social and political actions both at global, national, city and community scales and in turn act to shape everyday spaces and lives.

 Second, it aims to introduce students to a range of historic and contemporary food issues and debates and their institutional responses drawing from a diversity of sources – media, policy and activist insights alongside academic research.

 Third, it aims to highlight the need for interdisciplinary working captured by the term ‘food studies’ to explore contemporary issues and their impacts within the food system.
-This module draws critical insights from different disciplinary perspectives, namely human geography, urban planning and social policy to guide students in understanding the inter-connections and tensions associated with specific food issues and approaches to their governance.
+This module draws critical insights from different disciplinary perspectives, namely human geography, urban planning and social policy to guide students in understanding the inter-connections and tensions associated with specific food issues and approaches to their governance (whether by policymakers or by activists).

 Outline Of Syllabus

-Lecture topics and concepts covered include: understanding food systems, food security, food aid, food poverty, the right to food, food sovereignty, food justice, food democracy, food policy councils, sustainable urban food planning, food waste and surplus food, food sharing, food system labour, food standards and safety, and digitalisation of the food system.
+Lecture and workshop topics and concepts covered include: understanding food systems, food security, hunger, food aid, food poverty, the right to food, food sovereignty, food justice, food citizenship and democracy, food policy councils, sustainable urban food planning, urban food growing and gardens, food waste and surplus food, food sharing, food system labour, food standards and safety, dietary health and the nutrition transition.

 Teaching Methods